If the grid goes down and suddenly there is no electricity, no natural gas and no water coming into your home, what will you do?

 Go old-school and use Oil Lamps.
 This will allow you to take advantage of used cooking oil or leftover fats from cooking meats.

 - Add a wick – You can create wicks from any bit of fabric that you may find or scrounge.

 If and when the grid goes down, many of us will have to block our sewer lines to avoid sewage backup.
 Will it be outhouses or camping toilets after the grid goes down?

 If the grid goes down and you are sheltering in place (bugging in), you’ll probably want to continue to use the bathroom indoors.
 In a time of so much change and strife, the nature of sitting down, indoors and relieving yourself will be a welcome luxury.

 What!
 No sewer system, and no indoor toilets?

-There are 3 main style of camping or portable toilets:
+There is 3 main style of camping or portable toilets:

 - Bucket toilets